Krisha McCoy, MS

 If you gain too much weight during pregnancy, your baby may also be at risk for being stillborn or having birth defects.
 Babies born to obese mothers are also at risk for obesity and heart disease later in life.

 If you don’t gain enough weight, your baby will not get the nutrients needed to grow and develop properly.

 Eating during pregnancy.
-Nemours Foundation website.
+Kids Health—Nemours Foundation website.
 Available at:

-Fit for two: tips for pregnancy.
-National Institute of Diabetes and Digestive and Kidney Diseases Weight—Control Information Network website.
+Health tips for pregnant women.
+National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at:

 6/24/2011 DynaMed's Systematic Literature Surveillance